-The choice of a major adviser is based on a variety of criteria.
+The adviser must be a full-time faculty member but beyond this, the choice of a major adviser is based on a variety of criteria.
 It could be a professor the student likes or has taken a course with; it could be a professor whose specialty or area of research is intellectually agreeable to the student.
 The student is permitted to change advisers.

 If the student has selected an area of psychology on which to concentrate as an undergraduate at Barnard or in graduate study, it can be beneficial to choose an adviser whose expertise lies in the same area.
 It is not imperative, however, that the adviser's area of interest coincide with the student's.
 Psychology faculty members are familiar with the broad range of sub-disciplines within psychology and will often be able to provide guidance in areas other than their own, or can direct the student to other faculty or to colleagues who can provide further assistance.